NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

 <pre class="language-shell command-line" data-prompt="$" data-output="2-3"><code>cd newapp
 (edit build.sh as required)
 (edit README.md as required)</code></pre>
+Upload your application to object storage first if needed, so you can then download it in build.sh (ask for instructions about this if you don't know the key, and never share it anywhere public!)

 5) Run update-builders.sh - This will auto-create the CI workflow for the application (or manually duplicate the template file and rename all occurances of template to _newapp_)
 <pre class="language-shell command-line" data-prompt="$"><code>cd ../..
 sh update-builders.sh</code></pre>